mousepawmedia/devdocs/source/tools/python.rst

 in case you've removed it, or are on a system where it isn't installed by default.

+..
+IMPORTANT:: If you type in the following commands, make sure you scroll and
+    get the entire command.
+If you prefer to copy and paste, triple-click the third command so you get the whole thing.

 We'll also install the libraries and development tools we use for Python3.
+We'll be getting the latest stable version of Kivy from a third-party repository.

 ..  code-block:: bash

+    $ sudo add-apt-repository ppa:kivy-team/kivy
     $ sudo apt update
     $ sudo apt install python3 python3-kivy python3-lxml python3-pip python3-virtualenv pylint3 ninja-ide